 Simulator

-• the selected environment,
+• selected environment,

 • user identifier,